 - Online banks are less safe than brick-and-mortar banks

 - You can only access online banks during regular business hours

 - You can withdraw money from an online bank account

 - None of the above are true

-There was an inverse relationship between age and percentage of Americans who answered this question correctly, with 86 percent of post-millennials/Generation Z, 79 percent of millennials, 76 percent of younger Gen Xers, 68 percent of older Gen Xers, 66 percent of younger baby boomers and 63 percent of older baby boomers choosing the right options.
+There was an inverse relationship between age and percentage of Americans who answered this question correctly, with 86% of Gen Zers, 79% of millennials, 76% of younger Gen Xers, 68% of older Gen Xers, 66% of younger baby boomers and 63% of older baby boomers choosing the right options.

-The survey also asked respondents what types of bank accounts they currently have open, from a choice of savings accounts, checking accounts, money market accounts, CDs, bank IRAs and other accounts.
+The survey also asked respondents what types of bank accounts they currently have open, from a choice of savings accounts, checking accounts, money market accounts, CDs, individual retirement accounts and other accounts.
 Most Americans across all ages have checking accounts, but younger generations are more likely to have a savings account.
 Over half of all respondents ages 18 to 44 have a savings account open, but that’s true for less than half of respondents ages 45 and older.

-Most people across age groups have the same savings goal for 2019 — except for Generation Z. Respondents ages 25 and older are mostly aiming to save more money for emergencies, whereas members of Gen Z want to save more money in their regular savings accounts.
+Most people across age groups have the same savings goal for 2019 — except for Generation Z. Respondents ages 25 and older are mostly aiming to save more money for emergencies, whereas Gen Zers want to save more money in their regular savings accounts.

-More female respondents than male respondents expressed a desire to save more money for emergencies in 2019, at 53 percent and 42 percent, respectively.
+More female respondents than male respondents expressed a desire to save more money for emergencies in 2019, at 53% and 42%, respectively.